Greg Biffle Age, Height, Wife, Stats, Net Worth

 Quick Bio

-- Known For: Multi-series NASCAR champion; long-time Roush Fenway Racing driver
+• Known For: Multi-series champion; longtime Roush Fenway Racing driver

 Early Life and Racing Beginnings

-Greg Biffle was born and raised in Vancouver, Washington, where he developed an early interest in automobiles and motorsports.
-He began racing at local short tracks, competing in late model and regional events across the Pacific Northwest.
-From the outset, Biffle displayed a methodical approach to racing, combining mechanical understanding with disciplined driving.
+Greg Biffle was born and raised in Vancouver, Washington.
+He developed an early interest in motorsports and began racing at local short tracks across the Pacific Northwest.

 Rise Through NASCAR